openblockchains/austrian-blockchain-whitepapers/README.md

 ![](i/tweet-rotharium-ii-300px.png)

----

-Disclaimer: Short version: Please think for yourself.

-Long version: Nothing contained on these pages is, or should be construed as providing or offering, investment, legal, accounting, tax or other advice.
-Do not act on any opinion expressed here without consulting a qualified professional.
-Note: The writers do not hold a position in any crypto tokens or cryptocurrency or blockchain company.

----

 # Austrian Blockchain Token Whitepapers

 The art of the steal / deal - Made in Austria   - Collection of token white papers on the blockchain

 Welcome greater fools!
 Thanks for your money and hodling the bag!

----

-**New to CryptoCurrencies and CryptoTokens?**

-**See the [Last Week Tonight with John Oliver (HBO) Video on CryptoCurrencies](https://www.youtube.com/watch?v=g6iDZspbRMg) @ YouTube (30min).**

-**Digital currencies and "platform" app tokens are generating a lot of get-rich-quick excitement.
-John Oliver enlists Keegan-Michael Key to get potential investors equally excited about the concept of caution.
-Buyer beware!**

----

 Contents